funatsufumiya/lambda-calculus-js/README.md

 - `expr.solve()` returns the solved expression that has the restored names like `λx.λy.x`.
 These may be wrong naming for some reasons.

-- `expr.solve0()` return the solved expression that has temporary names like `λg1.λg2.g1`.
+- `expr.solve0()` returns the solved expression that has temporary names like `λg1.λg2.g1`.
 These nanes are correct, but they are difficult to read.

 ### Rename v, L and _